 Malta became the first country in the European Union to obtain group immunity

 Malta became the first country in the European Union to obtain the long-awaited group immunity against COVID-19.
 The country has already immunized 70% of its adult population with at least one dose, Health Minister Chris Fearne announced yesterday.
-"I obtained the immunity of the staff.
+"I obtained immunity from the staff.
 The vaccine is the best weapon against the virus, "said Fearne, adding that 42% of the adult population has already received the full vaccine.
 Thus, Malta will reopen international tourism from 1 June.

 "Vaccines are administered at speed, one every five seconds," the health minister explained.
 The Mediterranean island had on average three new cases every day in the last week, with the test positivity rate maintained at a low level of 0,2%.
 Fearne also announced that the mandatory use of outdoor masks for vaccinated people will be lifted on July 1.
 The only condition for this measure to be maintained is that the virus cases remain low.